Print the first rows of the data

 Create the following three plots, adding a title to each to indicate the binwidth used:

-# Create hist of horsepwr with binwidth of 3
+) with a binwidth of 3.# Create hist of horsepwr with binwidth of 3

 cars %>%